srdjan/mono-jsx/README.md

 npx tsx app.jsx
 ```

-If you are building an web app with [Cloudflare Workers](https://developers.cloudflare.com/workers/wrangler/commands/#dev), you can use the `wrangler dev` command to start the app in local development.
+If you are building a web app with [Cloudflare Workers](https://developers.cloudflare.com/workers/wrangler/commands/#dev), you can use the `wrangler dev` command to start the app in local development.

 ```bash
 npx wrangler dev app.jsx